samamir0207/lvr-projections-landing-app/replit.md

 ## Overview

-This is a single-page application that generates custom vacation rental revenue projections for LocalVR properties.
+This is a template-driven single-page application that generates custom vacation rental revenue projections for LocalVR properties.
 The application displays property details, annual revenue projections with low/high estimates, monthly revenue breakdowns, seasonal performance data, and trust-building content to encourage prospective clients to book a consultation call.

-The application is built as a marketing landing page that presents data-driven revenue projections in a premium, clean aesthetic aligned with LocalVR's brand identity.
+The application is built as a marketing landing page template that can render any property whose data is provided via JSON, presenting data-driven revenue projections in a premium, clean aesthetic aligned with LocalVR's brand identity.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Template System

+### ProjectionData Interface

+The application uses a strongly-typed `ProjectionData` interface defined in `shared/schema.ts` that includes:

+- **meta**: Slug, homeowner first name, homeowner full name
+- **property**: Address, bedrooms, bathrooms, square feet, city, state, market
+- **projections**: Expected, low, and high revenue estimates with disclaimer
+- **monthlyRevenue**: Array of monthly low/high revenue data
+- **seasonalBreakdown**: Seasonal performance metrics
+- **trust**: Company stats and value pillars
+- **cta**: Account executive info (name, title, phone, email, Calendly URL)
+- **testimonials**: Array of homeowner testimonials
+- **benefits**: Service benefits with icons
+- **comparableProperties**: Similar properties in the portfolio

+### Data Loading

+- `shared/localvrData.ts` exports:
+  - `getProjectionBySlug(slug)`: Returns ProjectionData by URL slug
+  - `getDefaultProjection()`: Returns default sample data
+  - `localvrData`: Direct access to sample data

+### Adding New Properties

+To add a new property projection:
+1. Create a new ProjectionData object with all required fields
+2. Add it to the `projectionsMap` in `shared/localvrData.ts`
+3. The page will automatically render with the new data when accessed

 ## System Architecture